All Episodes

 We completely agree with what you're doing.

-It in fact I think it's critical for the future of this nation.
+In fact, I think it's critical for the future of this nation.

 I agree.

-Uh there are precious few people.
+There are precious few people.

-And I just Rob Verkirk's a hoot.
+And I just, Rob Verkirk's a hoot.

 Given all the information, there's no reason why Americans should not be living longer and healthier.

-We have a much higher early onset of disease than any other nation, and yet we spend more per capita on health care than any other country in the world.
+We have a much higher early onset of disease than any other nation, and yet we spend more per capita on healthcare than any other country in the world.

-Yeah, it's it's extraordinary.
+Yeah, it's extraordinary.

-Uh so folks go to ANH-USA.org.
+So folks, go to ANH-USA.org.

-But think about the fact that AI engines, When they are released, that that is not publishing because the engine says nothing until the user prompts it.
+But think about the fact that AI engines, when they are released, that that is not publishing because the engine says nothing until the user prompts it.

-Every engine knows every word and every herb and every language, and the user's prompt determines the order in which the engine responds with those words and concepts.
+And the user's prompt determines the order in which the engine responds with those words and concepts.

 So the user is the publisher, not the company that distributes the AI engine.

-This is going to be a very interesting First Amendment argument when the government tries to uh stomp on this.
+This is going to be a very interesting First Amendment argument when the government tries to stomp on this.

 That's right.

-And it changed the nature of information dissemination and receipt so fundamentally that anyone can gain access to any amount of information, no matter how complex, and it can be explained to them uh in a manner that will be readily understandable.
+And it changed the nature of information dissemination and receipt so fundamentally that anyone can gain access to any amount of information, no matter how complex, and it can be explained to them in a manner that will be readily understandable.

 It's quite the opposite.